 Natural and anthropogenic disturbances including invasive insect outbreaks, windstorms, and tree harvesting impact forest ecosystems by changing abiotic and biotic conditions.
 These disturbances create forest gaps, which can stimulate the growth of tree regeneration and create islands of early-successional habitat.
 These gaps can harbor insect communities that differ in species and traits from those of the undisturbed forest.
 While short-term impacts of disturbance in forest ecosystems are more commonly studied, there are gaps in knowledge of long-term effects of disturbance, as well as effects of multiple disturbances in sequence.
 However, these questions are important because insects play important roles in sustaining food webs, decomposing waste, and pollinating crops.
 Understanding forest disturbances can help humans to make decisions that conserve biodiversity.

 When emerald ash borer (EAB) populations swept through forests of southeast Michigan and killed overstory ash trees, there were surviving ash in the understory which were too small to be killed by EAB.
 This cohort of surviving ash represents a possibility for ash trees to reclaim a place in the canopy, but residual populations of EAB may affect this possibility.
 We studied long-term monitoring plots near Detroit, MI where EAB has been present for over 20 years, asking whether ash (Fraxinus spp.) regeneration is surviving and growing, and how EAB and its natural enemies are influencing ash regeneration.
 Each forest stand was previously classified into three categories, hydric, mesic, and xeric, based on hydrology and predominate ash species.
 We found that the size distribution and abundance of ash regeneration differs based on the hydrology of forest stands.
-In mesic riparian and xeric upland, ash regeneration is surviving, but remains small, mostly below 2.5 cm diameter at breast height (DBH).
+In mesic riparian and xeric upland sites, ash regeneration is surviving, but remains small, mostly below 2.5 cm diameter at breast height (DBH).
 Meanwhile, ash regeneration in some hydric stands has reached larger sizes (2.5-10 cm DBH) which are susceptible to EAB attack.
 While symptoms of EAB are common, some regeneration remains healthy.
 We also recovered three species of introduced parasitoid wasp which might help control EAB populations.
 Our results suggest that ash regeneration has, with few exceptions, not grown large enough to produce seeds, but may persist if parasitoid wasps can control EAB populations.

 Forest ecosystems are periodically affected by natural disturbance such as windthrow, which creates canopy gaps and changes abiotic conditions in the understory layer.
 Forest managers often harvest fallen trees affected by windthrow in a process called salvage logging, but this practice may have long-term effects on biodiversity.
 We studied the short- and longer-term impacts of a tornado disturbance and subsequent salvage-logging on ground beetles (Coleoptera: Carabidae).
 We hypothesized that both the windthrow and subsequent salvage-logging would increase alpha-diversity initially, but that salvage-logged plots would have lower diversity in the longer-term, due to alteration of biological legacies such as woody debris.
 We sampled ground beetles at Powdermill Nature Reserve in Westmoreland County, Pennsylvania during the growing seasons of 2015 and 2022, identified ground beetles to species, and measured 10 functional traits of each species.
 Our results show that salvage-logged habitat differed in species and traits from undisturbed forest, while unsalvaged windthrow was similar to the undisturbed forest.
 Species common in salvage-logged habitat tended to be smaller, and have larger eyes and longer rear trochanters, suggesting that environmental conditions are filtering species based on their traits.
 Differences between forest management treatments were still detectable nine years after salvage-logging, indicating that combined natural and anthropogenic disturbances have lasting impacts on biodiversity.